digitalocean/marketplace-kubernetes/stacks/ambassador-operator/README.md

 # Description
 [Ambassador Edge Stack](https://getambassador.io/) is a popular, high-performance [Ingress Controller](https://www.getambassador.io/products/edge-stack/api-gateway/) and [API Gateway](https://www.getambassador.io/learn/kubernetes-glossary/api-gateway/) built on [Envoy Proxy](https://www.envoyproxy.io/).
 Envoy Proxy was designed from the ground up for [cloud-native](https://www.getambassador.io/learn/kubernetes-glossary/cloud-native/) applications.
 Ambassador exposes Envoy's functionality as [Custom Resource Definitions](https://www.getambassador.io/learn/kubernetes-glossary/custom-resource-definition/), with integrated support for rate limiting, authentication, load balancing, observability, and more.

-The DigitalOcean 1-click application installs the [Ambassador Operator](https://www.getambassador.io/docs/latest/topics/install/aes-operator/), a version and configuration management tool for deploying Ambassador to your cloud.
-The Operator uses a declarative model for maintaining a full Ambassador Edge Stack deployment, ensuring that your configurations are properly maintained from version to version.
-Additionally, the Operator uses the SemVer convention to allow for automatic updates and supports specifying update windows for scheduled maintenance.
+The DigitalOcean 1-click application installs the Helm 3 version of Ambassador Edge Stack.
+This version includes the Authentication and Rate Limiting plugins as well as the Dev Portal.
+It also includes the option of upgrading your installation to include Service Preview and MicroCD, two Edge Stack components that improve and streamline the developer self-service model.
+To explore the features of these components, see the links below.

 Edge Stack Components:
   - [Rate Limiting](https://www.getambassador.io/docs/latest/topics/using/rate-limits/rate-limits/): Rate limit to ensure the reliability, security and scalability of your microservices.